-The time allowed for consideration of a motion submitted under Rule 11 shall not without the consent of the Mayor exceed 45 minutes, the mover of the motion shall not speak for longer than 10 minutes, the seconder of the motion shall not speak for longer than 5 minutes, subsequent to which the mover of the motion shall have no more 10 minutes to sum up.
-At the expiry of 45 minutes (from the commencement of the Council's consideration of a motion), the Mayor shall put to the vote, without further discussion, all the questions necessary to dispose of the motion then under debate provided that:
+The time allowed for consideration of a motion submitted under Rule 11 shall, exceed 5 minutes subsequent to which the mover of the motion shall have no more 15 minutes to sum up (except in Budget motions where the time allowed for consideration shall not exceed 10 minutes and the mover of the motion shall have not more than 20 minutes to sum up).
+At the expiry of 20 minutes (or 30 minutes for a Budget motion) (from the commencement of the Council's consideration of a motion, the Mayor shall put to the vote, without further discussion, all the questions necessary to dispose of the motion then under debate provided that:

-- 11.5.1 if the speech to be concluded is a speech proposing a motion, the Mayor shall allow the motion to be formally seconded (without comment); - 11.5.2 if the speech to be concluded is a speech moving an amendment to the motion, the Mayor shall allow the amendment to be formally seconded (without comment) and the mover of the motion to exercise their right of reply; and - 11.5.3 otherwise, the Mayor shall allow the mover of the motion to exercise their right of reply.
+- 11.5.1 if the speech to be concluded is a speech proposing a motion, the Mayor shall allow the motion to be formally seconded (without comment) - 11.5.2 if the speech to be concluded is a speech moving an amendment to the motion, the Mayor shall allow the amendment to be formally seconded (without comment) and the mover of the motion to exercise their right of reply; and - 11.5.3 otherwise, the Mayor shall allow the mover of the motion to exercise their right of reply.